benmvp/zero-to-react-minishop/README.md

 ## Minishop Outline

-Let's learn about React Hooks! ⚛️
+Let's learn about React! ⚛️

 ### 🧔🏾 About Me